BitcoinDesign/Guide/guide/payments/send.md

 Allowing the amount to be inputed in different denominations should be readily available.
 Read more about why and changing units contextually in [Units, symbols and amount display](https://deploy-preview-63--sad-borg-390916.netlify.app/guide/payments/units-and-symbols/).

 Since an amount specified in bitcoin or sats often involve many digits, and don't correspond easily to a local currency amount ($10 as 0.00019376 bitcoin for example).
-Applications can let the sender select fractions of the total available balance.
-Most common is *max*, which also makes it easy for the user to sweep all of the available coins to another wallet.
+Applications can allow the sender select fractions of the total available balance.
+Most common is *max* or *all*, which also makes it easy for the user to sweep the entire balance to another wallet.

 {% include tip-open.html %}
 Payment links and QR codes can contain an amount — when they do, the amount should be populated automatically.